filecoin-project/filecoin-docs/basics/assets/the-fil-token.md

 ### Governance

 As members of the Filecoin community, FIL holders are encouraged to participate in the Filecoin governance process.
 They can do so by proposing, deliberating, designing, and/or contributing to consensus for network changes, alongside other stakeholders in the Filecoin community- including implementers, Core Devs, storage providers, and other ecosystem partners.
-Learn more about the (Filecoin Governance process)[https://fil.org/governance].
+Learn more about the [Filecoin Governance process](https://fil.org/governance).

 ## Denominations